 See the page for Expat Insurance if you will be gone from home for more than six months.
 (Click “Expat” near the bottom of the page under “Find Insurance For Your Travel Style.”)

-Two other good sources for finding travel insurance are InsureMyTrip and Squaremouth
+Finding travel insurance are InsureMyTrip and Squaremouth

 Read the reviews and the fine print for each offering, as you would for any insurance product.